 This is not an entire lesson, of course, but just an idea for making a connection between John the Baptist and the hype we see around us during the Christmas shopping season.

-By the way, you can find a whole bevy of ideas like this (for “breaking open the Word” with children) at The Sunday Connection on the Loyola Press Web site.
-I personally wrote most of the grade 7 & 8 material!
-This resource can be helpful to you if you are doing a children’s catechumenate, lectionary-based catechesis, or just including some preparation for the upcoming Sunday Scripture readings in your weekly catechetical sessions.
+By the way, you can find a whole bevy of ideas like this for breaking open the Word with children in the Sunday Connection on the Loyola Press website.
+I personally wrote most of the grade 7 & 8 material.
+This resource can be helpful to you in including some preparation for the upcoming Sunday Scripture readings in your weekly catechetical sessions.
 There is also a link for family ideas.

 John the Baptist is featured in the Gospel readings for the Second and Third Sundays of Advent.
 See the Arts & Faith: Advent videos for these Sundays.